jcm0905/CS544/README.md

 - `l`, `--listen`: Address for server to listen on
 - `p`, `--port`: Port number for server to listen on

-Run this commands for client and server for more information about these command line arguments:
+Run these commands for client and server for more information about these command line arguments:

 Client:
 ```sh